Fl4m3Ph03n1x/hangman-v2/README.md

 # hangman-v2

+This is a repository for the Gnome's course in Eilixir.
+It coverts processes with OTP, application architecture and also Phoenix and Phoenix LiveView.
+Even if I (or you) don't agree with everything, there is still a lot to be learned for sure !
 ## .gitattributes

 The Dicionary app has a list of words.
 Normally this would pose no issue, but on windows Elixir's file read will return `\r` characters